antaldaniel/danielantal.eu/content/english/usecase/_index.md

 * [Royalty Setting](/usecase/royalty_setting/) including private copying remuneration and value transfer calculations;

+* [Mapping the Music Industry](/usecase/music_industry_mapping/) such as re-use of public sector information and big data sources.

 * [Economic Impact Assessments](/usecase/impact/) including private copying remuneration and value transfer calculations;

 * [Surveys](/usecase/musicians/) about cultural access and participation and about creating value and jobs in the music and film sector;